To Make 'The Godfather' His Way, Francis Ford Coppola Waged A Studio Battle

 (SOUNDBITE OF FILM, "THE GODFATHER")

 MARLON BRANDO: (As Don Vito Corleone) We've known each other many years, but this is the first time you ever came to me for counsel or for help.
-I can't remember the last time that you invited me to your house for a cup of coffee, even though my wife was godmother to your only child.
-But let's be frank here, you never wanted my friendship, and you were afraid to be in my debt.
+I can't remember the last time that you invited me to your house for a cup of coffee, even though my wife was godmother to your child.
+But let's be frank here, you never wanted my friendship.
+You were afraid to be in my debt.

 CORSITTO: (As Bonasera) I didn't want to get into trouble.

 BRANDO: (As Don Vito Corleone) I understand.
 You found paradise in America.
-You had a good trade, made a good living, police protected you and there were courts of law and you didn't need a friend like me.
-But now you come to me and you say Don Corleone, give me justice.
-But you don't ask with respect, you don't offer friendship, you don't even think to call me Godfather.
-Instead, you come into my house on the day my daughter's to be married, and you ask me to do murder for money.
+You had a good trade, made a good living, police protected you and there were courts of law.
+You didn't need a friend like me.
+But now you come to me and you say, Don Corleone, give me justice.
+But you don't ask with respect.
+You don't offer friendship.
+You don't even think to call me Godfather.
+Instead, you come into my house on the day my daughter's to be married and you ask me to do murder for money.

 CORSITTO: (As Bonasera) I ask you for justice.